openforcefield/toolkit-installer-constructor/README.md

 _Special thanks to @loriab and the Psi4 community, as this is basically a copy of [their build system](https://github.com/psi4/psi4meta/tree/master/conda-recipes/constructor-cutter-unified)_

+## Status

+* There is a problem with the jupyter installation in the post-linking step.
+* The installer seems to build and install correctly on OSX without jupyter, but I think it's really important to have it.

 ## Usage